voreille/histopreprocessing/README.rst

 TASKS
 --------
+- [ ] Check HistoQC with a mapping config/wsi, check the error.log and such
 - [ ] remove the need fotr the raw_wsi_path.csv
-- [ ] change of output folder is handled in the histoqc_task, since it
-- [ ] Refactor logging

 Credits
 -------